juseg/alps/articles/erosion/response-referee2.md

 >   positive, which seems strange.

 Well, it seems that you have spend a lot of time looking at our figures and videos so let us thank you again for that.
+The 'video supplement' paragraph was somewhat extended.
 The caption of Fig. 5 mentioned "the geometric mean of (non-zero) modelled erosion rates".
 We found that the "non-zero" has no reason to be and it was removed.
 Sorry about the confusion and please read on for the long explanation.